Numerical Electromagnetics Code: History

 NEC traces its history to an earlier program, BRACT, which was used to analyze antennas consisting of many thin wires in free space.
 It was useful for modeling certain common types of antennas used on aircraft or spacecraft or other examples where the ground was far enough away that it did not affect the signals.
-BRACT was developed in the early 1970s by MBAssociates for the US Air Force's Space and Missile Systems Center.
+BRACT was developed in the early 1970s by MBAssociates for the US Air Force's Space and Missile Systems Center on the CDC 6600, one of the first supercomputers.
 MBAssociates, named after the founding partners of Bob Mainhardt and Art Biehl, are better known for the development of the Gyrojet rocket gun.

 BRACT's success led to a second contract with MBAssociates, this time by the Naval Research Laboratory and USAF Rome Air Development Center, to adapt the BRACT code to consider the effect of the ground.
-This produced the Antenna Modeling Program, or AMP, which was extensively modified to support disk-based files, simplify the input and output to make it easier to use, and extensively documented.
+This produced the Antenna Modeling Program, or AMP.
+AMP also moved from using punch cards for input and line printer output to using disk-based text files for input and output.
+AMP added support for disk-based files by emulating the original system, writing out the data from a single punch card to 80-column line in a text file, with the file as a whole representing a deck of cards.
 A follow-up, AMP2, added calculations for extended surfaces like reflectors.

 NEC is an advanced version of AMP2, with more options and features.
 It was written by programmers at Lawrence Livermore National Laboratory (LLNL) under contract to the Naval Ocean Systems Center and the Air Force Weapons Laboratory.
 The original NEC added a more accurate system for calculating currents along the wires, and at junctions between them, as well as an option that increased the accuracy when the wire was thick, with a low aspect ratio compared to its length.
 NEC-2 added two major features to the original NEC, a numerical Green's function for working with large planes, and an expansion of the ground-plane code to deal with partially lossy materials that are more realistic for antennas near the ground.
 With the release of NEC-2, the original became known as NEC-1.